OrangeBugs/AH1G-Manual/docs/Weapons/Switches.md

 !!!
 Warning
     TODO Add the logic for what happens when set to gunner

-If the Switch is in the down position, the turret moves to a locked forward position, lined up with the pilots gunsight.
-If the pilot has command of the turret, the orange light will be illuminated if electrical power is on.
+If the Switch is in the Pilot (down) position, the turret moves to a locked forward position, lined up with the pilots gunsight.
+The blue light will illuminate when the Pilot gun controls are active.
+Please note that the blue light will not extinguish if the CPG's pilot overide switch is active, as this is an overide mode that uses the Pilot's gun controls.

+If the Switch is in the Gunner (up) position, the turret is free to move and fire via the CPG's dedicated controls.
+In this instance, the blue light will be extinguished.

 ---